OEMS - Local EMS Planning

 Click the image to view the cycle:

-Steve Hotchkiss, is the OEMS Local EMS Planner.
-Reach out to him with questions!
+Reach out to Steve Hotchkiss, is the OEMS Local EMS Planner with questions.

 One important component of any LEMSP is performance measures.
 We recognize these are often an unfamiliar concept to many municipal CEOs - below are links to a number of examples to help start the process of including performance measures in your LEMSP: